joaornmarques/joaomarques-website-v3/_abxy/abxy-review-system.md

 {% include post-video.html youtube_id='rfiLXMZE_Hw' description="Web slinging around New York feels admittedly satisfying." %}

 ### Great✦✦✦✦✧
 Now we are talking seriously.
 Even if it's not the highest rating, for a game to be "great", it needs to get near perfection.
-But yet, a great game may lacks in some specific aspects that impede them to reach that level.
+But yet, a great game may lacks in some specific aspects that prevent them to reach that level.
 I experienced that with __Mirror's Edge__.
 The concept, music and artstyle were incredible, but the execution wasn't refined enough.
 <br><br>

 {% include post-video.html youtube_id='Jzj8OX1iUiY' description="By far the best parkour game ever made." %}